dapplets/dapplets-near-example/README.md

 As we previously mentioned, the overlay can be created in any way you want.
 We use **React** in most of our projects.
 We will not be analyzing the entire overlay code, but only the important points for our architectural aspects.

-For interaction with the dapplet install the npm package `dapplet-overlay-bridge`:
+For interaction with the dapplet install the npm package `@dapplets/dapplet-overlay-bridge`:

 ```bash
 npm i @dapplets/dapplet-overlay-bridge